Skip to main content

 <entity type>: This should be the entity type (e.g. ESXHost).

-Description: Shows alarm occurrences of the application by period
+Description: Shows cases of the application by period

 Description: Shows related entities of the application by entity type.